April 22, 2025

 Below are some signs in which your child may benefit from occupational therapy to help with regulation and sensory processing:

-5. Difficulty Listening– If your child does not follow directions or hear you when you call their name, it may mean that your child has difficulty with auditory processing.
-This means that your child may have a difficult time filtering out irrelevant information in their environment and may seem to tune you out.
+5. Difficulty Listening: If your child does not follow directions or hear you when you call their name, it may mean that your child has difficulty with auditory processing.
+Challenges in auditory processing may cause a child to appear inattentive, needing strategies to filter relevant from irrelevant sounds.
 Occupational therapy can help a child develop the ability to listen to the “right” things and tune out background noise that may otherwise hinder their function.

-6. Speaking Loudly or Making Noises – Using an unnecessarily loud voice or making noises constantly is a sign that your child may have a difficult time processing auditory, proprioceptive and vestibular information.
+6. Speaking Loudly or Making Noises: Using an unnecessarily loud voice or making noises constantly is a sign that your child may have a difficult time processing auditory, proprioceptive and vestibular information.
 When children want to increase their sensory input, they may use their voice or mouth to make noises as these noises provide extra input to their jaw, mouth and vocal cords.

 Download our Guide for Families